Soniaranvir/End-to-End-Data-Engineer/README.md

 - Created a **dynamic dashboard** to display:
   - Latest news articles (published within the last 24 hours).
   - Sentiment distribution across news articles.
+- Explored Copilot Feature: Leveraged the Copilot tool in Microsoft Fabric to auto-generate a dashboard.
+This feature provided a strong starting point, which was then customized to meet project requirements.
 - Configured to update automatically with each pipeline run.

 ### 5. **Real-Time Alerts with Data Activator**